holisticinfosec/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Defence in depth will help here, the attacker should not be in possession of your admin passwords or hashes.
 If this has already happened, how did it happen?
 Take the necessary steps to make sure it does not happen again.

-Samba is not usually installed on Linux by default, but as we are dealing with Windows here, you do not have the option of whether SMB is installed and running on your machines.
+Samba is not usually installed on Linux by default, but as we are dealing with Windows here, SMB is installed and running on your machines.

 * Port scan your target machines
 * Close the SMB related ports 445 TCP, earlier OS's used 137, 138, 139
 * Port scan again to verify
 * Turn off public folder sharing

-Check the list of requirements for PsExec and turn of / disable what you can.
+Check the list of requirements for PsExec and turn off / disable what you can.

 Try and re-exploit with the provided directions in the [Identify Risks](#vps-identify-risks-psexec) section.

 Restrict administrative accounts as much as possible, especially network administrator accounts.
-All users should have the least amount of privilege necessary in order to do their jobs and elevate only when needed.
+All users should have the least amount of privilege necessary in order to do their jobs, and elevate only when needed.
 This is why most Linux distributions use sudo.

 Consider multi-factor authentication methods for administrators.

-How exposed are administrators machines?
+How exposed are administrator's machines?
 Can they be put on a less exposed network segment?

-In a Windows network, those that are the most likely to be exploited are administrators.
+In a Windows network, those who are the most likely to be exploited are administrators.
 Pay special attention to them and their machines.
-For example, if an attacker uses the `current_user_psexec` module, then once they have access to an administrators machine, traversal to other machines like Domain Controllers is trivial if the administrators current login context allows them to access the Domain Controller.
-Make sure the administrators are aware of this and that they only elevate privileges when it is required and not on their own machines.
+For example, if an attacker uses the `current_user_psexec` module, then once they have access to an administrator's machine, traversal to other machines like Domain Controllers is trivial if the administrator's current login context allows them to access the Domain Controller.
+Make sure  administrators are aware of this, and that they only elevate privileges when it is required, and not on their own machines.

-Network Intrusion Detection Systems ([NIDS](#network-countermeasures-lack-of-visibility-nids)) will more than likely not be able to detect the actual passing of the administrators credentials to the target system, because that is how the legitimate SysInternals PsExec behaves, but what a NIDS can be configured to watch for is what happens when the attackers payload executes, for example, it is not normally legitimate behaviour for reverse shells to be sent over the network.
-Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids)) can of course detect the presence of additional and modified files, although these are less commonly run on desktop computers.
+Network Intrusion Detection Systems ([NIDS](#network-countermeasures-lack-of-visibility-nids)) not be likely able to detect the actual passing of the administrator's credentials to the target system due tolegitimate SysInternals PsExec behavior, but a NIDS can be configured to watch for what happens when the attackers payload executes.
+For example, it is not normally legitimate behaviour for reverse shells to be sent over the network.
+Host Intrusion Detection Systems ([HIDS](#vps-countermeasures-lack-of-visibility-host-intrusion-detection-systems-hids)) can, of course, detect the presence of additional and modified files, although these are less commonly run on desktop computers.

 #### PowerShell Exploitation with Persistence {#vps-countermeasures-powershell-exploitation-with-persistence}
 ![](images/ThreatTags/PreventionDIFFICULT.png)

 Upgrade PowerShell to the latest version.

-As above, **NIDS can help** here, Often these attacks do not leave any files on the disk.
-Next Generation AV products are slowly coming to the market, such as those that use machine learning.
+As above, **NIDS can help** here.
+Often these attacks do not leave any files on the disk.
+Next-generation AV products are slowly coming to the market, such as those that use machine learning.
 Most of the products I have seen so far are very expensive though, this should change in time.

 **Deep Script Block Logging** can be enabled from PowerShell v5 onwards.
 This option tells PowerShell to record the content of all script blocks that it processes, we rely heavily on script blocks with PowerShell attacks.
-Script Block Logging includes recording of dynamic code generation and provides insight into all the script-based activity on the system, including scripts that are encoded to evade anti-virus, and understanding of observation from human eyes.
-Applies to any application that hosts PowerShell engine, CLI, ISE.
+Script Block Logging includes recording of dynamic code generation and provides insight into all the script-based activity on the system, including scripts that are encoded to evade antimalware, and understanding of observation with human eyes.
+This applies to any application that hosts PowerShell engine, CLI, or ISE.

 [Script Block Logging records](https://www.fireeye.com/blog/threat-research/2016/02/greater_visibilityt.html) and logs the original obfuscated (XOR, Base64, encryption, etc) script, transcripts, and de-obfuscated code.

-Run gpedit.msc -> opens Local Group Policy Editor -> Administrative Templates -> Windows Components -> Windows PowerShell -> Turn On PowerShell Script Block Logging -> Check the "Enabled box".
+Run gpedit.msc -> open Local Group Policy Editor -> Administrative Templates -> Windows Components -> Windows PowerShell -> Turn On PowerShell Script Block Logging -> Check the "Enabled box".
 By default, each script block is only logged the first time it is run.
 You can also check the "Log script block invocation start / stop events" check box if you want to log start and stop events for every time any script block is invoked.
 The second option can produce very large amounts of log events though.

 This setting may also be accessible from the registry: